 ESP Academic Plan:

 BEO Students are required to take at least three courses that will help ground the student in relevant theory, methods and respected scholarship related to their engaged scholarship goals.
-One of the BEO Foundation courses (ENGN 1010) already provides substantial background in both “bridging the gap” between theory and practice, and acquiring skills in experiential understanding of entrepreneurship.
+One of the BEO Foundation courses (ENGN 1010) already provides substantial background in both “bridging the gap” between theory and practice and acquiring skills in the experiential understanding of entrepreneurship.
 The Entrepreneurial Process: Innovation in Practice (ENGN 1010) provides students with an overview of the process involved in creating a new venture, a grounding in current theories and practices related to entrepreneurship, and a required project which includes conducting customer validation and crafting a business plan for the new venture.

 Examples of Elective Courses for BEO Engaged Scholars: